broadinstitute/cromwell/docs/tutorials/Containers.md

 * Singularity

 #### Installation
 udocker can be installed without any kind of root permissions.
-Refer to the installation documentation [here](https://github.com/indigo-dc/udocker/blob/master/doc/installation_manual.md).
+Refer to udocker's installation documentation [here](https://github.com/indigo-dc/udocker/blob/master/doc/installation_manual.md) for more information.

 #### Configuration

-`udocker` mimics the `docker` command-line interface, so all you need to do to configure it is set the `submit-docker` configuration to something like this:
+(As of [2019-02-18](https://github.com/indigo-dc/udocker/issues/112)) udocker does not support looking up docker container by digests, hence you'll have to make ensure `hash-lookup` is disabled.
+Refer to [this section](#docker-digests) for more detail.

+To configure `udocker` to work in a local environment, you must tag the provider's configuration to `run-in-background` and update the `submit-docker` to use udocker:
 ```
+run-in-background = true
 submit-docker = """
     udocker run --rm -v ${cwd}:${docker_cwd} ${docker} ${script}
 """